ethereum/devp2p/caps/eth.md

 verifying their proof-of-work values.
 Block bodies are requested as in the Chain Synchronization section but block transactions aren't executed.
-Instead, the client picks a block near the head of the chain and downloads merkle tree nodes and contract code incrementally by requesting the root node, it's children, grandchildren, ... using [GetNodeData] until the entire tree is synchronized.
+Instead, the client picks a block near the head of the chain and downloads merkle tree nodes and contract code incrementally by requesting the root node, its children, grandchildren, ... using [GetNodeData] until the entire tree is synchronized.

 ## Protocol Messages